SPARK-NITT/CAP-ROC/README.md

-# CAP-ROC v0.1 — Capacity-Constrained ROC Feasibility
+# CAP-ROC v0.2 — Capacity-Constrained ROC Feasibility (delta gate)

-CAP-ROC is a minimal, auditable **deployment gate** for any alerting system that relies on **human review** (ICU alarms, fraud flags, safety incidents, content moderation queues, etc.).
+CAP-ROC includes an expectation gate and an optional δ-level overload gate under a Poisson model.
+It does not model bursty/clustered arrivals; use an overdispersed model (e.g., Negative Binomial) if logs show overdispersion.

 It answers one hard question before you ship: